garethrepton/garethrepton.github.io/_drafts/Temporal-Tables-and-Rowversions.md

         (N'Testing2'),
         (N'Testing3')

-        select * from Test
+        select * from tmp
-        select * from TestHistory
+        select * from tmpHistory

-        UPDATE Test SET Name = 'Testing2 - 1' WHERE Name = 'Testing2'
+        UPDATE tmp SET Name = 'Testing2 - 1' WHERE Name = 'Testing2'

-        select * from Test
+        select * from tmp
-        select * from TestHistory
+        select * from tmpHistory

-        delete from Test WHERE Name = 'Testing2 - 1'
+        delete from tmp WHERE Name = 'Testing2 - 1'

-        select * from Test
+        select * from tmp
-        select * from TestHistory
+        select * from tmpHistory

     {% endhighlight %}